katia-energizer/tutorial_regular_expressions_search/tutorial.md

 For information about function parameters and exceptions, refer to the [`findAll` function reference](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/find-all.html).

-### matchEntire — finds out does the regular expression match the whole text; returns a match parameter
+### matchEntire — finds out if the pattern matches the whole text; returns a match parameter

 The `matchEntire` function attempts to match the regular expression against the entire text string.